sanderdemeyer/Astrofysische_Groep_1/README.md

 # Astrophysical Simulations Group 1
 Code for the N-body simulation.

+## Github

+All the files mentioned in this README, together with other files, can be found in the following github repository: https://github.com/sanderdemeyer/Astrofysische_Groep_1

 ## **`N_body_sim.cpp`**
 This is the final code for the N-body simulation.
 The units used in the simulations are: